BigPolarBear1/factorization/README.md

 Update: Stressed.
 Ofcourse I can sieve the same way as with SIQS but with legendre symbols.
 Dont even need to use that "div", can just change the step size in the interval and use the div to optimize an interval region.
 Trying to backtrack why I never realized this... bc its so obvious.
 Bc this caps the factor base size... its a huge advantage over nornal SIQS. *sigh* should have seen this sooner.. not years later...

+Update: Well I do need to use that div like I currently am.. the interval stepsize will be known square factors... this shrinks what remains.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>